Inquisition: Inquisitions in the Czech lands and Poland

 In Bohemia and Poland, the inquisition was established permanently in 1318, although anti-heretical repressions were carried out as early as 1315 in the episcopal inquisition, when more than 50 Waldensians were burned in various Silesian cities.
 The fragmentary surviving protocols of the investigations carried out by the Prague inquisitor Gallus de Neuhaus in the years 1335 to around 1353 mention 14 heretics burned out of almost 300 interrogated, but it is estimated that the actual number executed could have been even more than 200, and the entire process was covered to varying degrees by some 4,400 people.

-In the lands belonging to the Kingdom of Poland little is known of the activities of the Inquisition until the appearance of the Hussite heresy in the 15th century.
+In the lands belonging to the Kingdom of Poland, little is known of the activities of the Inquisition until the appearance of the Hussite heresy in the 15th century.
 Polish courts of the inquisition in the fight against this heresy issued at least 8 death sentences for some 200 trials carried out.
 There are 558 court cases finished with conviction researched in Poland from the 15th to 18th centuries.

 Inquisition in Medieval Spain

 Portugal and Spain in the late Middle Ages consisted largely of multicultural territories of Muslim and Jewish influence, reconquered from Islamic control, and the new Christian authorities could not assume that all their subjects would suddenly become and remain orthodox Catholics.
 So the Inquisition in Iberia, in the lands of the Reconquista counties and kingdoms like León, Castile, and Aragon, had a special socio-political basis as well as more fundamental religious motives.
 In some parts of Spain towards the end of the 14th century, there was a wave of violent anti-Judaism, encouraged by the preaching of Ferrand Martínez, Archdeacon of Écija.
-In the pogroms of June 1391 in Seville, hundreds of Jews were killed, and the synagogue was completely destroyed.
+In the massacre of 1391 in Seville, hundreds of Jews were killed, and the synagogue was completely destroyed.
 The number of people killed was also high in other cities, such as Córdoba, Valencia, and Barcelona.

 One of the consequences of these pogroms was the mass conversion of thousands of surviving Jews.
-Forced baptism was contrary to the law of the Catholic Church, and theoretically anybody who had been forcibly baptized could legally return to Judaism.
-However, this was very narrowly interpreted.
+Forced baptism was contrary to the law of the Catholic Church, and theoretically anybody who had been forcibly baptized could legally return to Judaism; however, this was very narrowly interpreted.
 Legal definitions of the time theoretically acknowledged that a forced baptism was not a valid sacrament, but confined this to cases where it was literally administered by physical force.
 A person who had consented to baptism under threat of death or serious injury was still regarded as a voluntary convert, and accordingly forbidden to revert to Judaism.
 After the public violence, many of the converted "felt it safer to remain in their new religion".
 Thus, after 1391, a new social group appeared and were referred to as conversos or New Christians.